-These little dogs have a commanding presence and a lot of smarts,.
+The friendly Miniature Schnauzer temperament is full of character.
+These little dogs have a commanding presence and a lot of smarts.

 But is the Miniature Schnauzer the right dog for you?

-Here is what you need to know about this little dog with the big personality:
+Here is what you need to know about this little dog with a big personality.

 Intelligence and Trainability

-The Miniature Schnauzer is a very smart dog and is ranked 12th out of 80 breeds when it comes to intelligence.
+The Miniature Schnauzer is a very smart dog.
+In fact, he comes in 12th place out of 80 breeds when measuring intelligence.

-If you don’t find ways to keep this dog entertained, then expect to find him using his intelligence to do things like open cupboard doors looking for toys and treats or finding ways to escape in search of adventures.
+If you don’t find ways to keep this dog entertained, then expect to find him using his intelligence to do things like open cupboard doors looking for toys and treats, or finding ways to escape in search of adventure.

-- Agility – this type of activity not only gives your dog something to think about and puzzles to solve, but also give him the physical exercise he needs.
-Agility is also a great way to spend time with your dog and create an even deeper bond of friendship and loyalty.
+Agility exercises not only give your dog something to think about and puzzles to solve but will also give him the physical exercise he needs.
+It is also a great way to spend time with your dog and create an even deeper bond of friendship and loyalty with him.

-It seems that the smarter a dog is, the more challenging it can be to train him and this proves to be true with the Miniature Schnauzer.
+It seems that the smarter a dog is, the more challenging it can be to train him.
+This proves to be true with the Miniature Schnauzer.

-It takes a strong leader to motivate these independent little dogs who don’t like being told what to do.
+It takes a strong leader to motivate these independent little dogs who otherwise don’t like you telling them what to do.

 Miniature Schnauzer Traits

-- They are very adaptable and so make great traveling companions.
+- They are very adaptable, so they make great traveling companions.

-- Even though they are small, they are sturdy and athletic.
-This makes them great as a family dog that won’t shy away when the kids get rambunctious.
+- Even though they are small, Miniature Schnauzers are sturdy and athletic.

 While fun and polite little dogs, there are some things about these dogs that you may find problematic.